-- Foreigners are still foreigners.
+Foreigners are still foreigners.
 Being from America, many of my students, and people at large, may still think of me as a Westerner.
-Japanese people have occasionally still expressed surprise that I am so deft at using chopsticks, or that I am capable of sitting seiza, on your legs behind and tucked under you.
+Japanese people have occasionally still expressed surprise that I am so deft at using chopsticks, or that I am capable of sitting seiza, on top of your legs tucked under you.
 They don’t seem to realize that Asian cultures still share a lot of similarities.

 I’m glad I came here with more experience.
 Most JETs come straight out of college, and with that, I feel that among some there is a sense of entitlement and the idea that “the world should conform to ME!”
 It is a common complaint that we have to work during the summer, even when there is no class.
 We still get paid, yet people either want to get paid for not working, or pass up on free money by getting summer vacation like the students.
 Coming from a hustle-and-bustle, fast-paced industry as Hollywood, I’m incredibly thankful for how lenient this job can be.
 Yet, for many it’s still not enough.
 Complaints abound of working too much, working too little, or even about being so strictly expected to arrive on time.